azaleacolburn/darjeeling/README.md

 ```

 # TODO:
-Right now storing models with serialization is super unoptimized, since all fields of the saved neural network that aren't parameters are just set to None, then written to the file!
-Fixing this could be helpful
+Right now only categorization neural models are supported.
+Support for generative models could be cool